johnthagen/python-blueprint/README.md

 ## Package Dependency Tree

 `uv tree` is a command for listing installed packages in the form of a dependency tree.
-For large projects, it is often difficult to determine dependency relationships soley from manually inspecting `uv.lock`.
+For large projects, it is often difficult to determine dependency relationships solely from manually inspecting `uv.lock`.

 ```shell